herluf-ba/herluf-ba.github.io/content/making-a-turn-based-multiplayer-game-in-rust-01-whats-a-turn-based-game-anyway.md

                 }
             }
         }

-        true
+        // If we can't find something thats wrong with the event then it must be ok true
     }
 }

 impl GameState {
     /// Aggregates an event into the GameState.
-    /// Note that the event is assumed to be valid when reduce is called fn reduce(&mut self, valid_event: &GameEvent) {
+    /// Note that the event is assumed to be valid when passed to reduce fn reduce(&mut self, valid_event: &GameEvent) {
         use GameEvent::*;
         match valid_event {